Search Manic Mark's Blog

 1971

-Apparently Kapp released this soundtrack vinyl inside several jackets.
-The more complex presentation features an elaborate die-cut hexagonal shape on the cover that opens to reveal (on the reverse side of the tabs) stills from the movie, which are seen on the sleeve in this more modest version.
+Apparently Kapp created several jacket designs for this release.
+The more complex presentation features an elaborate die-cut hexagonal shape on the cover that opens to reveal (on the reverse side of the tabs) stills from the movie, which (in this more modest version) are seen on the disc sleeve.

 Sunday, September 16, 2012